Grant: 2318-18 | Career Development Program (CDP):

 Project Title: Defining The Molecular Determinants Of Cysteine Acquisition And Redox Homeostasis In B Cell LymphomaProject Summary:

 A key feature of blood cancer cells is the adaptation of their internal cellular metabolism to support nutrient utilization for continuous cell proliferation.
 Excessive nutrient consumption results in increased levels of reactive oxygen species (ROS).
 Since increased ROS levels are toxic, there must be countermeasures in place in order for the tumor cell to survive.
 It is therefore critical for these cancer cells to increase antioxidant capacity in order to overcome the oxidative stress caused by ROS during cancer progression.
+My research is designed to provide novel insights into the metabolic basis of how cancer cells regulate oxidative stress to maintain an appropriate equilibrium for their own survival.
+This process of maintaining equilibrium is called “redox homeostasis.”

 Grant: 1350-18 | Career Development Program (CDP):